-5.3 Instrument Calibration and System Bias Checks
+5.4 Instrument Calibration and System Bias Checks

-At the beginning of each day of the testing program, initial three-point instrument calibrations were performed for the CO, CO_2 and O_2 analyzers by injecting calibration gas directly into the inlet sample port for each instrument.
-System bias checks were performed prior to and at the conclusion of each sampling period by introducing the upscale calibration gas and zero gas into the sampling system (at the base of the stainless-steel sampling probe prior to the particulate filter and Teflon[®] heated sample line) and determining the instrument response against the initial instrument calibration readings.
+At the beginning of each day of the testing program, initial three-point instrument calibrations were performed for the CO, CO2 and O2 analyzers by injecting calibration gas directly into the inlet sample port for each instrument.
+System bias checks were performed prior to and at the conclusion of each sampling period by introducing the upscale calibration gas and zero gas into the sampling system (at the base of the stainless steel sampling probe prior to the particulate filter and Teflon® heated sample line) and determining the instrument response against the initial instrument calibration readings.

-The instruments were calibrated with USEPA Protocol 1 certified concentrations of CO_2 , O_2 , and CO in nitrogen and zeroed using hydrocarbon free nitrogen.
+The instruments were calibrated with USEPA Protocol 1 certified concentrations of CO2, O2, and CO in nitrogen and zeroed using hydrocarbon free nitrogen.
 A STEC Model SGD-710C ten-step gas divider was used to obtain intermediate calibration gas concentrations as needed.
-Prior to the test periods, a secondary mid-range calibration gas was introduced into the system for CO in order to show linearity of the divider.